laforge49/JActor2/README.md

 Introducing JActor2
 =====

 JActor2 is a robust Java framework for composable actors.
+It is also a partial rewrite of the older JActor project.
 But before diving into the details, we should first define a few terms:

 - An actor in JActor2 is called **reactor** and is a kind of light-weight thread.